-Red String it’s meaning, origins and evil eye protection.
+Red String it’s meaning, origins, blessings and evil eye protection.

-The folklore belief that the red string brings good luck and wards off harm is not particular to Jews or Jewish/ Israeli society either.
+The Jewish folklore belief that the red string brings good luck and wards off harm is not particular to Jews.
 It can be seen in many cultures tied to wrists or to window or door of the home, and used as a symbol for luck, protection and against the evil eye.

-Across all sections, of the Jewish population, religious, non religious , secular alike, red strings can be seen on wrists.
-Those given the strings are told its protection from the evil eye and bring them luck.
+Across all sections, of the Jewish population, religious, and secular alike, red strings can be seen on wrists.
+Those given the strings are told of its blessings, protection from the evil eye and worn to bring them luck.

-Some who don’t want to wear it on their wrist, carry in their shirt pocket or wallet to protect from the evil eye and bring them luck.
+Some who don’t want to wear it on their wrist, carry in their shirt pocket or wallet, do so to protect themselves from the evil eye of others and to bring them luck.

-Red string offers symbolic properties of protection against evil eye, as well as blessings for medical (sickness) and psychological (anxiety) help, and success in life.
+The Red string bracelet offers symbolic properties of protection against evil eye, as well as for blessings, for medical (sickness) blessings, psychological (anxiety) calming help, and for general success in life.

-The red string folklore Symbolically solving the conflict between – wish and reality , as it reduces stress, and creates a state of greater calm and ease for the wearer.
+The red string symbolically solves the conflict between – wish and reality; as it reduces stress, and creates a state of greater calm and ease for the wearer.

 Jewish tradition Red String in the bible.